beinganis/AwtProject2019/README.md

 installation instructions :

-Please install node_modules on both client and server ( cmd : npm install )
+Please install node_modules on both client and server

-To run client project please run the cmd : ng serve or npm start

-to run server projectv please run the cmd : nodemon or node app.js
+In a terminal:

+# Initial setup
+npm install

+# Start the AngularCli

+ng serve

+# Start the server
+npm start or nodemon